 Anger and defensiveness are expected when you first stumble upon a bad review or negative comment.
 Hey, you’re only human!
 You’ve worked incredible hard just for someone to come along and slag it off… who are they to badmouth you?!

 But the reality is, that’s not a productive attitude.

 If you need to vent, do it privately.
-Go make use of a punching bag at the gym or scream into a pillow if you really need to… but don’t let any colleagues or clients see you sweat!
+Make use of a punching bag at the gym or scream into a pillow if you really need to… but don’t let any colleagues or clients see you sweat!

 After you’ve taken a breather and have calmed down, it’s time to take an objective look at the situation.
 Remember, being defensive doesn’t help you here.
 You need to approach the situation with the understanding that you may have done something wrong—you have to be open to that possibility.